 Your Fuel Management System's Blind Spot

-Accordingly, you’re doing everything possible to tightly manage in-house fueling.
+Accordingly, you’re doing everything possible to manage in-house fueling tightly.
 You may have played a part in selecting an automated fuel management system.
 You researched the available systems and vendors.
 Selected the most suitable one.
 Deployed the system.
 Trained staff on how to use it.

 After ironing out a few wrinkles, your fuel management system is operational and doing well for the most part.
 It’s likely doing a decent job of tracking and reporting on your vehicles’ consumption and inventories.

 But all is not perfect.
 In commercial fleet operations, the use of jerrycans is often unavoidable.
 Fuel dispensed to jerrycans is nearly impossible to track, creating a constant headache.
 Like the proverbial leaky faucet, the endless drip, drip, drip of fuel consumed by jerrycans is a nagging annoyance.